 Safety Note: Follow the guidance of your local fire authority about the Wildfire preparation requirements in your region.
-The information in this article is provided for general purposes only and may not best represent your particular needs.
+The information in this article is provided for general purposes only and is not professional advice.
+It may not best represent your particular needs.
+See our Terms, Conditions and Disclaimer for more details.

 The threat of wildfires is increasing.
 Climate change is causing extreme weather conditions to occur more regularly than any time in modern history.
 And with that threat, a wildfire preparation checklist is necessary for people living in or near rural areas.